lcubestudios/slignshot-api/README.md

     ```

-3. Verify containers are runing (run the following command inside the terminal)
+3. Verify containers are running (run the following command inside the terminal)

     ```sh
     docker ps -a